 *With thanks to local historian Ann Meakin for providing this information.

 - In the Domesday Book Martham was held by the King, Count Alan and the Bishop of Thetford & St Benet’s Abbey.
 The Bishop of Thetford’s holding was the most valuable and included St Mary the Virgin church and 50 acres of land.

-- Martham Broad is a medieval peat cutting that flooded in the late medieval to post medieval period.
+- Martham Broad was a medieval peat cutting site that flooded in the late medieval to post medieval period.

 - Medieval peat cuttings are visible as cropmarks and earthworks near the boundary with Ormesby Broad.

 - The cropmarks of a medieval or early post medieval trackway has been identified on aerial photographs.

 - Moregrove House/Farm was built on the medieval manor of Moregrove.

 - Martham Hall, Hall Road may also be the site of a former medieval manor.
 The present house dates from the 18th century.

 - A host of medieval pottery sherds have been found including unglazed, glazed red earthenware and Scarborough ware.

 - Some Medieval jettons have been found.
 Jettons are tokens or coin like medals produced across Europe from 13th to 17th centuries.
 They were sometimes used as counters on a counting board similar to an abacus.